pachterlab/gget/docs/src/en/info.md

 **Positional argument**
 `ens_ids`
 One or more Ensembl IDs (WormBase and Flybase IDs are also supported).
+NOTE: Providing a list of more than 1,000 Ensembl IDs at once might result in a server error (to process more than 1,000 IDs, split the list of IDs into chunks of 1,000 IDs and run these separately).

 **Optional arguments**
 `-o` `--out`